Per-Gunnar Andersson (racing driver)

 Per-Gunnar "Peggen" Andersson (born 15 August 1957) is a racing driver from Falkenberg, Sweden.

-He started his career in Sweden in 1980.
-In 1988 he won the Thai Touring Car Championship and the Swedish Touring Car Championship.
+Andersson started his career in Sweden in 1980.
+In 1988, he won the Thai Touring Car Championship and the Swedish Touring Car Championship.
 He won the Swedish championship again in 1989, 1991 and 1992.
-In the 1980s Andersson also competed in DTM and the British Touring Car Championship.
+In the 1980s, Andersson also competed in DTM and the British Touring Car Championship.

-In 1993 and 1995 he won the Nordic Touring Car Championship.
-Since then he has returned to Swedish touring cars, finishing his career at the end of 2001 after driving for Carly BMW in the European Touring Car Championship.
+In 1993 and 1995, Andersson won the Nordic Touring Car Championship.
+Since then, he has returned to Swedish touring cars, finishing his career at the end of 2001 after driving for Carly BMW in the European Touring Car Championship.

 Today, Andersson works as a commentator in the Swedish broadcast of DTM for Canal+.